in3rsha/php-fread-blockchain/README.md

 `php fread.php`

-Sit back and watch all the blocks and transactions.
+Then sit back and watch all the blocks and transactions.